 Flexible (Refundable) Tickets

-If your train was cancelled, you chose not to travel and your tickets are wholly unused (not going through the barrier, been clipped, stamped or written on...), we may be able to offer you a refund.
+If the operator cancelled your train and you chose not to travel, and your tickets are wholly unused (not going through the barrier, been clipped, stamped or written on...), we can offer you a refund.
 You will need to email us at [email protected].

 You will need to contact the Train Operating Company directly to make a claim.
-If you are unsure which train company you travelled with please refer to your itinerary in the confirmation email and find your train operating company
+If you are unsure which train company you travelled with, please refer to your itinerary in the confirmation email and find your train operating company.

 If you need to cancel due to medical reasons